Skincare

 “There are also genetic factors that are risk factors for skin cancer such as ageing, gender (being male), some preexisting skin conditions, and some genetic conditions.

 “The environmental risk factors for skin cancer include smoking, ionising radiation, arsenic, tar, prolonged wound or scarring, and patients with depressed immune systems (such as patients with HIV or on medication that suppresses the immune system).
-Further, certain infections such as human papillomavirus (HPV)—which causes viral warts—also predisposes patients to skin cancer. are also risk factors.”
+Further, certain infections such as human papillomavirus (HPV)—which causes viral warts—also predispose patients to skin cancer.”

-What preventative measures should people be taking in order to avoid skin cancer?
+What preventative measures should people be taking to avoid skin cancer?

 READA guide to sunscreens for every skin type

-How much sunscreen should a person actually be using for sufficient protection and how often should SPF be reapplied?
+How much sunscreen should a person use for sufficient protection and how often should SPF be reapplied?

 “I usually recommend sunscreen creams that are SPF50 and above, applied on all sun-exposed skin.
 In addition, your sunscreen needs to be waterproof if used during water activity or when there is profuse sweating.